kubernetes/sig-release/release-team/role-handbooks/test-infra/README.md

 ### Code Thaw

 Code thaw removes the release cycle merge restrictions and replaces the two queries with a single one.
-We remain in this state until the next code slush.
+We remain in this state until the next code freeze.

 ```yaml
   - repos: